limix/liknorm/README.md

 ```

 Alternatively, one can compile and install it.
-First, make sure you have [hcephes](https://github.com/limix/hcephes) installed.
-Then, from Linux or MacOS systems, enter
+From Linux or MacOS systems, enter

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/limix/liknorm/master/install)